-It is not only my knowledge and opinion, it is also experience from thousands of clients with sugar addiction.
+Based on my knowledge and opinion, and also experience from thousands of clients with sugar addiction.
 Diet sodas do not work.
 People become addicted to them, many have caffeine in them and they trigger cravings, they fool the body into thinking it is sugar.
 So I advice you to read up on that.
 I strongly advice against them.
 I do not se any use for them at all.

 Is it normal to feel bloated on low carb?

 First, this is my second attempt.
 Then I listened to your video about being addicted to carbs – you comment on the stages of carb addiction and hit home – I’ve blamed everything on menopause, depression etc. – but no, it’s addiction to carbs and my secret gorging on chocolate and ice cream!

 Second, in my second week I feel very bloated?
 Is this expected?

 Thank you again,

 Yes it is very common and it will pass, drink plenty of water.

 Should certain types of seafood be limited on low carb?

 There are very few recipes with shrimp or crab meat on the website.
 My family really enjoys seafood.
 Should certain types of seafood be limited or avoided?